This article was updated on September 30, 2021.

 - Only share content that is helpful, relevant, and interesting.
 Don’t post on social media just for the sake of posting.
 Unfollows can come pretty quickly when accounts feel like they’re spamming their audiences.

 - Make sure that all of your website’s pages only use optimized images to ensure a speedy page load when someone accesses them from social media.
-Page load times are among Google’s ranking factors, and slow loads can’t harm your SEO.
+You want to create a positive experience that the person wants to repeat.
+Page load times are also among Google’s ranking factors, and slow loads can’t harm your SEO.
 Need help?
 Check out our blog on optimizing images!

 - Encourage likes, comments, and shares within your posts!
 Incentivize your visitors to engage with your brand, and don’t be afraid to ask outright.
 Suggest that they tag a friend who would appreciate the post, or that they share the content to their own network.
 Social media is about building a community, so take time to respond to comments, ask questions, and have fun with your audience.